agiacalone/jargonfile/README.md

-Welcome to the Jargon File
+Welcome to the Jargon File (Community Edition)
 ==========

 This is the Jargon File, a comprehensive compendium of hacker slang illuminating many aspects of hackish tradition, folklore, and humor.